FastTrack™ Strategic Planning System

 Use these together: high Leverage with low Risk suggests growth moves; high Risk suggests focusing first on shoring up weaknesses or hedging threats.

-3. Refine close calls (optional): If many items cluster with the same score, click the small button near a list header (e.g., Refine Scores).
+3. Refine close calls (optional): If items cluster with the same score, click the small button near a list header (e.g., Refine Scores).
 You’ll answer a few “Most/Least Important” prompts among the top items.

 Note: This improves separation but does not guarantee all ties disappear—ties simply mean the items are statistically close in priority.